Who wins the Giannis Antetokounmpo vs. Tyrese Haliburton matchup in tonight's game?

 Giannis Antetokounmpo vs. Tyrese Haliburton and the Indiana Pacers: Stats, Projections and Game Preview

-Giannis Antetokounmpo's Milwaukee Bucks (24-8) and Tyrese Haliburton's Indiana Pacers (17-14) play at Fiserv Forum on Monday, January 1, tipping off at 8:00 PM ET.
+Giannis Antetokounmpo's Milwaukee Bucks (24-9) take to the road to square off against the Indiana Pacers (18-14) at Gainbridge Fieldhouse on Wednesday, January 3.
+The game tips off at 7:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!